naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 *   `latex-graphics-helper.gemini.model`: Selects the Gemini AI model to be used for generating LaTeX code from images.
 *   `latex-graphics-helper.gemini.requests`: List of predefined requests for the Gemini AI model to generate LaTeX code from images.

-Refer to the README for a complete list of configuration options.

 ## Usage